-(1) from the date on which the company receives the subscription letter, the company shall not make any investment which will cause the investment limit to be incompliant with this notification after subscribing for newly issued shares of a limited company;
+(1) from the date on which the company receives the subscription letter, the company shall not make any investment which will cause the investment limit to be inconsistent with this notification when newly issued shares of a limited company are purchased;

-(2) after subscribing for the newly issued shares, the investment limit in such shares shall be calculated with other investment assets.
-If it causes the investment limit to exceed the limit hereunder, the company may not make any further investment in such type of investment.
+(2) after purchasing the newly issued shares, the investment portion in such shares shall be combined with other investment.
+If such purchase causes the investment proportion to be inconsistent with this notification, the company may not make any further investment in such type of investment that exceeds the specified proportion.